 With the exception of flat and low-lying areas of Italy, where alluvial deposits and loose clastic deposits dominate (e.g. Po Plain, PP), the map shows a high regional lithological variability.
 In the Western Alps (WAL) metamorphic rocks dominate while in the Eastern Alps (EAL) carbonate rocks prevail.
-Intermediate percentages are recorded in the Central Alps (CAL),

-333 where the metamorphic rocks at N-NW and the sedimentary rocks at S-SE are separated by an important tectonic lineament.
-334 The northern Apennines (NAP) are mainly composed of siliciclastic rocks, and subordinately of chaotic and mixed sedimentary 335 rocks, while the central Apennines (CAP) consist mainly of carbonate rocks.
-Intermediate percentages of carbonate rocks, 336 mixed and chaotic sedimentary rocks, and siliciclastic deposits are found in the North Internal Apennines (NIAP), in the 337 Southern Apennines (SEAP) and in the Western Sicily (WS).
+Intermediate percentages are recorded in the Central Alps (CAL), where the metamorphic rocks to the N-NW and the sedimentary rocks to the S-SE are separated by an important tectonic lineament.
+The northern Apennines (NAP) are mainly composed of siliciclastic rocks, and subordinately of chaotic and mixed sedimentary rocks, while the central Apennines (CAP) mainly consist of carbonate rocks.
+Intermediate percentages of carbonate rocks, mixed and chaotic sedimentary rocks, and siliciclastic deposits are found in the North Internal Apennines (NIAP), in the Southern Apennines (SEAP) and in the Western Sicily (WS).
 In WS significant percentages of evaporites are also recorded.
-338 In the Central and South Eastern Apennines (CEAP and SEAP), high percentages of unconsolidated and consolidated clastic 339 rocks are present, while carbonate rocks dominate the lithology of the Gargano and the Murge Foreland (GF and MF).
-The 340 similarity between the most represented lithological classes in the Calabro-Peloritano Arc (CPA) and Sardinian Block (SB) is 341 evident, although schistose rocks prevail in CPA while intrusive rocks prevail in SB.
-Volcanic rocks are extensively 342 represented in the Central and Southern Magmatic Province (CMP and SMP), in the Eastern Sicily (ES), in the Sardinian Block 343 (SB), and subordinately in the Eastern Alps (EAL).
+In the Central and South Eastern Apennines (CEAP and SEAP), high percentages of unconsolidated and consolidated clastic rocks are present, while carbonate rocks dominate the lithology of the Gargano and the Murge Foreland (GF and MF).
+The similarity between the most represented lithological classes in the Calabro-Peloritano Arc (CPA) and Sardinian Block (SB) is evident, although schistose rocks prevail in CPA while intrusive rocks prevail in SB.
+Volcanic rocks are extensively represented in the Central and Southern Magmatic Province (CMP and SMP), in the Eastern Sicily (ES), in the Sardinian Block (SB), and subordinately in the Eastern Alps (EAL).